From Greyhound Station to Restaurant

 First of all, it’s blue.
 Not many blue buildings around, so it gets points for distinctiveness.
 Then there’s the great neon, which alternates so the greyhound appears to be running.
 The Art Moderne style still looks very hip.
 All reasons why people love the Greyhound Station and wanted to see it saved when it sat vacant for several years at 102 N.W.
 3rd Street.

 “We started out with the idea of locating an Indiana Landmarks office here, and filling the building with other nonprofit organizations,” said Marsh Davis.
 “But we soon realized that a restaurant would contribute more to the downtown revitalization already underway.”
-We recruited Cunningham Restaurant Group, which will open Bru Burger at the Greyhound in fall 2016.
+We recruited Cunningham Restaurant Group, which opened Bru Burger at the Greyhound in November 2016.

 “For Indiana Landmarks and our mission, it’s a huge win—an iconic building restored and an ideal reuse that adds to downtown vitality,” says Davis.
 “We’ll continue to own the building.
 If we sell the Greyhound in the future, we’ll attach a protective covenant to the deed, giving Indiana Landmarks the right to approve exterior changes in perpetuity, no matter who owns the building,” he adds.